Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: The selection function of the 3D matched filter

-Above considerations provide us with $C_{\widetilde{S}}(\lambda)$ for individual sources.
-However, the numerical evaluation of the relevant expressions is nearly instant, even when considering the required sub-sampling and re-binning schemes needed when dealing with S\'{e}rsic type profiles.
-Thus it appears feasible to consider large ensembles of source templates $\widetilde{S}_i$ from some population and then to calculate $C_{\widetilde{S}_i}$ for each of those sources.
-Next, Eq.~\eqref{eq:29} needs to be evaluated for each $C_{\widetilde{S}_i}$ to obtain $f_{C_{\widetilde{S}_i}}$, and the final selection function is then given by $ f = \sum_i w_i f_{C_{\widetilde{S}_i}}$, where the weights ($\sum_i w_i \equiv 1$) have to be chosen according to the expected occurrence rate of $\widetilde{S}_i$ within the population.
+Above considerations provide us with $C_{\widetilde{S}}(\lambda)$, i.e. the $C$-factor for calculating the selection function (Eq.~\ref{eq:31}) or the 50\% completeness limit (Eq.~\ref{eq:32}) for a non-template matching source $\widetilde{\bm{S}}$ described by Eq.~\eqref{eq:37}.
+We recall that $C_{\widetilde{S}}(\lambda)$ can be expressed by a rescaling of $C$-factor (Eq.~\ref{eq:43}) of the idealised selection function ($C_\mathcal{I}(\lambda)$; Sect.~\ref{sec:ideal-select-funct}) with the rescaling factor $\xi(\lambda)$ according to Eq.~\eqref{eq:41}.
+We remark, that the numerical evaluation of the relevant expressions is nearly instant, even when considering the required sub-sampling and re-binning schemes that are needed for dealing with S\'{e}rsic type profiles.
+For the calculation of a realistic selection function for a population of sources it appears thus feasible to consider large ensembles of source templates $\widetilde{S}_i$ from some population and then to calculate $C_{\widetilde{S}_i}$ for each of those sources.
+Then, Eq.~\eqref{eq:31} needs to be evaluated for each $C_{\widetilde{S}_i}$ to obtain $f_{C_{\widetilde{S}_i}}$, and the final selection function is then given by $ f = \sum_i w_i f_{C_{\widetilde{S}_i}}$, where the weights ($\sum_i w_i \equiv 1$) have to be chosen according to the expected occurrence rate of $\widetilde{S}_i$ within the population.
 Alternatively, the source parameters or profiles are directly drawn from the underlying population, and in this case $f = N^{-1} \sum_i f_{C_{\widetilde{S}_i}}$, where $N$ is the number of draws.
 The resulting selection function then provides a robust estimate of the realistic selection function for the catalogue entries of such a population in a IFS data cuboid.